Judge nixes mining company challenge to ‘bad actor’ label

 - 2 US warplanes crash off Japan; 1 crew dead, 5 missing

+A separate lawsuit brought by the agency against Hecla and Baker is pending.

+“The other side jumped the gun on filing this,” said Jim Goetz, the attorney representing the state environmental agency.
+“We have to decide now how to get the merits (of the case) resolved.”

 Hecla is proposing two copper and silver mines beneath the Cabinet Mountains Wilderness in northwestern Montana.

-A separate lawsuit from state environmental regulators against Hecla and Baker is pending.
+The state’s designation threatens to tie up those projects if it stands up in court and Baker remains with the company.